Eddie Linden: Party membership

 In his mid-teens, Linden joined the Independent Labour Party, which had disaffiliated from the Labour Party some years previously, despite having played a key role in the latter's early years.
 The ILP had lost all of its MPs by this point, and Linden describes it as having been "in its dying days".
-Speaking in 2019, he recalled, "The first political party I ever joined was the Independent Labour Party back in Glasgow".
+In 2019, he recalled, "The first political party I ever joined was the Independent Labour Party back in Glasgow".
 Speaking to The Tablet, he said "I was 14 or 15.
 The next year I went one better and joined the Young Communist League.
 That was a great thing when I was growing up in Scotland.
 All the miners and steel workers were Catholic, but they were also members of the Communist Party."

 It was his involvement with the Communist Party that led to him moving to London, but after several years, he came to the realisation that he was not a communist.
 He would go on to join the Labour Party, and in 2020, he stated, "I've been a Labour man all my life".
 In spite of his early inclinations towards the radical left, Linden did not support the left-winger Jeremy Corbyn, who led the party from 2015 to 2020, and voted for the centre-left candidacy of Keir Starmer in the 2020 contest to succeed Corbyn.
 Linden declared himself "delighted" with Starmer's subsequent election as Labour leader.